yakneens/butler/docs/installation.rst

   of launches.
 * :shell:`main-security-group-id` - ID of the default security group used by your hosts (get this from OpenStack console).

+N.B.
+Although Butler is theoretically OS-agnostic, all of the deployments to date have used **CentOS** as the platform.
+If you want
+Butler to work out of the box you should use CentOS as your base VM image.
+If you want to use another OS you should expect to have to make some modifications to the YAML Saltstack state definitions that are responsible for software deployment and configuration.
+Although these states are largely cross-platform about 10% have CentOS specific configurations that would need to be changed to successfully deploy on another platform.

 It is usually a good idea from a security standpoint to limit access to your VMs from the outside world.
 Thus, it is advisable to set up a separate VM (the bastion host) which will be the only host on your cluster with a public IP and have all the other hosts reside on a private subnet such that they can be tunneled into via the bastion host.
 You should further limit access by